 My Next Dog In My Life

-Was a Bovier named Salvador.
-We got them from our ex-landlord.
-He was 6 years old and he lived on the deck of our ex-landlord’s place.
-He only was allowed off when her daughter went horseback riding.
+My next dog was a Bovier named Salvador.
+We got him from our ex-landlord.
+He was six years old at the time and had his dog house outside on her deck.
+He only was allowed off there when her daughter went horseback riding.
 Her daughter moved out and didn’t want Salvador.
-We decided to move to a place in Mara BC Canada after ten years.
-When we moved our ex-landlord ask us if we wanted Salvador and of we said sure.
+We had previously moved to a place in Mara BC.
+Later on our ex-landlord ask us if we wanted Salvador and, of course, we said: “Sure!”.
 Since he was an outside dog we made a shelter for him outside so he could come and go as he pleased.
-Well needless to say he loved it.
-He lived for another five years ( the best years of his life).
+Well, needless to say, he loved it.
+He lived for another five years and they were the best years of his life.

 My Dog Training Career Begins

-Since she had a lot of baggage, I never have had a dog like this before and my previous dog training just wasn’t cutting it.
-She wasn’t getting better as a matter of fact she was getting worse.
+Since she had a lot of behavioral baggage she turned out to be a real handful.
+I never have had a dog like this before and my previous dog training just wasn’t cutting it.
+She wasn’t getting better.
+As a matter of fact, she was getting worse!

 PIA WAS DIAGNOSED WITH DEGENERATIVE MYELOPATHY

-In May of 2021, she was diagnosed with Degenerative Meolpothy (equivalent to us getting Lou Gehrig’s disease or ALS).
-We were a hair’s breadth from taking her to the vet to be put down.
+May 6 of 2021 Pia’s advanced age began to show.
+She was diagnosed with Degenerative Myelopathy (equivalent to us getting Lou Gehrig’s disease or ALS).
+We were a hair’s breadth away from taking her to the vet to be put down.
 She couldn’t get up without the help of a sling which we made from several old t-shirts.
-(She wears them 24/7 so we can help her get up).
+She wears them 24/7 so we can help her get up whenever we need to.
 This is not a common disease in Lagottos.
-On June 14, 2021, I discovered this product called Santax biotech which I bought because they had a 30 to 60-day guarantee that if you didn’t see any results they would refund your money, on June 14, 2021, I started her on it.
-She had no contol of her hind end and would fall down if not held up with the sling, her front legs were what kept her moving.
+On June 14, 2021, I discovered this product called Santax biotech which I purchased because they had a 30 to 60-day guarantee that stated if I didn’t see any results they would refund my money.
+So on June 14, 2021, I started her on it.
+She had no control of her hind end and would fall down if not held up with the sling.
+Her front legs were all that kept her moving.

 How Good Calm Dog Training Business Began

-But training her with this type of training made a huge impact on our relationship.
-She is much much more focused on me and our motto is you have to be I’m Sexier Than a Squirrel, which I became.
-She loves playing games, I try to play a game a day with her even though she is 14 years old.
+She knew all her basic commands, but when I started training her this type of training made a huge impact on our relationship.
+She is much more focused on me and loves playing games.
+I try to play a game a day with her, even though she is 14 years old and has Degenerative Myelopathy.